-- Who is required to have the Autism Authorization?
+- Who is required to have the Autism Spectrum Disorders Added Authorization?

 - What does this authorization allow me to do professionally?

-- What are the CCTC Standards in the ASD Program and what courses address these standards at Alliant?
+- What are the CCTC Standards in the ASDAA program and what courses address these standards at Alliant?

 - How long is the program?

-- Once I finish the program, how do I apply for the authorization?
+- Once I complete the program, how long until I receive the ASDA Authorization?

 The Autism Authorization is one of six Added Authorizations in Special Education (AASE) instituted by the CTC in 2009.
 The authorization will allow holders of certain Education Specialist credentials to work with K-12 students (up through age 22) with autism spectrum disorders.
 The six Added Authorizations are: Autism Spectrum Disorders (ASD); Deaf-Blind; Emotional Disturbance; Orthopedic Impairments; Other Health Impairments; and Traumatic Brain Injury.

-Who is required to have the Autism Authorization?
+Who is required to have the Autism Spectrum Disorders Added Authorization?

 - Level I or Level II Mild/Moderate credential